-- refusing admission to a course

-- course fees and refunds

-- course or provider transfers

-- course progress or attendance

-- cancellation of enrolment

-- accommodation or work arranged by your provider

-- Incorrect advice is given to the student by the education agent through which the student came to AHSI.

-- If you believe we have failed to act or are taking too long to take some action.
+- Incorrect advice is given to the student by the education agent through which the student came to AHSI. - If you believe we have failed to act or are taking too long to take some action.
 This might include (for example), failing to provide your results in the normal timeframe, or failing to provide services included in your written agreement with AHSI.